angelhabs/privacy-policy/index.md

 ## How We Use Your Information

 We use the information we collect to:
+- **Email Address**:
+  - Personalize your experience on your device
-- **Email Address**: Manage your account and subscription status, identify users who have cancelled subscriptions for retention purposes, and provide customer support
+  - Manage subscription status and provide customer support
+  - Send marketing communications about our app, features, and updates (you can opt out at any time - see "Your Rights" section below)
 - **Name**: Personalize your experience within the app.
-Your name is stored in our database (Supabase) for account identification and subscription management, and also stored locally on your device for app functionality.
+Your name is stored in our database (Supabase) for personalization and subscription management, and also stored locally on your device for app functionality.
 - **Habit Names (Analytics Only)**: Understand which types of habits are popular among our users for product improvement purposes.
-Habit names are stored anonymously (not linked to your user account or any identifying information).
+Habit names are stored with only a unique habit identifier (a random UUID).
+They are not linked to your user account, email address, name, or any other identifying information.
+The habit identifier you may see in our database is the habit's own unique ID, not a user ID, and cannot be used to identify you.

 ## Data Storage and Security